 OCCURRENCE

-Pallic Soils occur predominantly in the seasonally dry eastern part of North and South Islands and in the Manawatu.
+Pallic Soils occur predominantly in the seasonally dry eastern part of North and South Islands, and in the Manawatu.

 ACCESSORY PROPERTIES OF THE ORDER

 Low concentrations of secondary oxides.
-P retention is less than 30% in topsoils and, usually, in subsoils.
-Extractable iron and aluminium values are low or moderate with a significant proportion of secondary iron oxides occurring in redox segregations.
+P retention is less than 30% in topsoils and subsoils.
+Extractable iron and aluminium values are low or moderate, with a significant proportion of secondary iron oxides occurring in redox segregations.

 High base status.
-Base saturation values in subsoils are high (more than 50%) except in perch-gleyed soils, where values may be lower in horizons overlying fragipans.
+Base saturation values in subsoils are high (more than 50%), except in perch-gleyed soils, where values may be lower in horizons overlying fragipans.

 Felsic parent materials.
 Parent materials are predominantly loess or sediments derived from quartzo-feldspathic rocks (schist or greywacke).